vdhamer/Photo-Club-Hub/.github/README.md

 The `Clubs` screen lists all the photo clubs featured by the app.
 It allows you to first select a photo club and then select the portfolio of one of its members.
-The `Search` bar filters the lists of club members using the photographer's full name.
+The `Search` bar filters the lists of club members using the photographer's full name or expertise tags.
 Swiping left deletes an entry, but this is not normally needed and is not permanent (yet).

 ![Clubs Screen](images/portfoliosScreen.png "Clubs Screen")